julianlam/feps/fep/8b32/fep-8b32.md

 The resulting proof is added to the original JSON object under the key `proof`.
 Objects MAY contain multiple proofs.

-The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [1.2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
+The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs](https://w3c.github.io/vc-data-integrity/#proofs).
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof](https://w3c.github.io/vc-data-integrity/#dataintegrityproof).
 The value of `proofPurpose` attribute MUST be `assertionMethod`.

-The value of the `verificationMethod` attribute of the proof can be an URL of a public key or a [DID][DIDs].
+The value of the `verificationMethod` attribute of the proof can be an HTTP(S) URL of a public key or a [DID URL][DID-URL].
 The [controller document][ControllerDocument] where verification method is expressed MUST be an actor object or another document that can be provably associated with an [ActivityPub] actor (e.g. a [DID][DIDs] document).
 The verification method MUST be associated with the `assertionMethod` property of the controller document.
 If controller document is an actor object, implementers SHOULD use `assertionMethod` property as described in [FEP-521a].

 ### Proof verification

 Recipients of an object SHOULD perform proof verification if it contains integrity proofs.
-Verification process MUST follow the *Data Integrity* specification, section [4.3 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).
+Verification process MUST follow the *Data Integrity* specification, section [4.4 Verify Proof](https://w3c.github.io/vc-data-integrity/#verify-proof).
 It starts with the removal of the `proof` value from the JSON object.
 Then verification method is retrieved from the controller document as described in *Controller Documents* specification, section [3.3 Retrieve Verification Method](https://www.w3.org/TR/controller-document/#retrieve-verification-method).
 Then the object is canonicalized, hashed and signature verification is performed according to the parameters specified in the proof.

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.